 How to apply

 Applications for almost all taught and research higher degrees are dealt with by the University Postgraduate Admissions Office.
 Details of postgraduate courses and general information about postgraduate studies at Cambridge University can be found in the on-line version of the Postgraduate Studies Prospectus.
-There is also a guide for postgraduate students, information on part-time courses, and a more specific guide to PhD study.

 A few postgraduate courses are not dealt with by the Postgraduate Admissions Office.
 Entry to the courses of Clinical Medicine, Master of Finance, Master of Business Administration and Executive MBA is by application to the respective Faculty or Department.
 Part-time M.St. students will apply via the Institute of Continuing Education.
 Students on such courses will still become members of a college.